chadlrnsn/wuwa-moonlight/README.md

 - **See [How to use](HowToUse.md) if you are a beginner**

 > [!Note]
-> Latest build available is for version 1.2.0 (global version only)
+> Latest build NOT available is for version 1.3.0 (global version only)
+> FIX AND COMPILE BY YOURSELF!

 > [!Warning]